 - Your options may be limited.
 If you need help or want to exercise your rights, it can be difficult to enforce the rules when a business is not licensed, has no real business address, and refuses to follow the law in the first place, leaving you with few options

-Find out now: Check if your payday lender or high-cost credit grantor is licensed.
+Find out now: Check if your payday lender is licensed.

 Where to go for help